Epoxy River Glow in the Dark Table [Complete Guide]

 Join Wood using Dowels

-I decided to use 3/8″ oak dowels to join each piece of wood.
+I decided to use 3/8″ oak dowels to join each piece of wood for this resin inlay table.

 First, I lined up the 3 pieces of heart pine and marked where I would use dowels.
 Each dowel was spaced 12″ apart.